wintercms/docs/services-collections.md

 <a name="introduction"></a>
 ## Introduction

-The `October\Rain\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
+The `Winter\Storm\Support\Collection` class provides a fluent, convenient wrapper for working with arrays of data.
 For example, check out the following code.
 We'll create a new collection instance from the array, run the `strtoupper` function on each element, and then remove all empty elements:

-    $collection = new October\Rain\Support\Collection(['stewie', 'brian', null]);
+    $collection = new Winter\Storm\Support\Collection(['stewie', 'brian', null]);

     $collection = $collection
         ->map(function ($name) {